-Like pasta, every home cooks that makes them has his/her own recipe.
+Like a pasta dish, every home cook that makes them has his/her own recipe.
 When asked, they can’t tell you.
 These are both family traditions and spontaneous creations.
 ZongZi is the same.
 There are restaurants famous for it, and homes that make their own every year.
 In my childhood, it was a neighborhood thing.
 Families exchanged their home made ZongZi and kids get to vote for their favorite.
 It was one of my fondest memories.

 ZongZi is the traditional food celebrated on the Lunar May 5th (June 18th for 2018).
 Making ZongZi is a big production no less than the Thanksgiving turkey.
-I have seen the processes since I has a kid.
+I have watched the process since I was a kid.
 Yet I knew so many who never dreamt of making it themselves.

 Ingredients, for about 40 ZongZi:

 |Large bamboo leaves||at least 80 leaves, about 1 bag|

 |Soy Sauce, dark||About 6 table spoons.
 Adjust to taste.|